bedwards/txwinrm/README.rst

    executes a list of commands (actually right now it executes one command twice as a proof-of-concept)
 -  powershell: Run a powershell script.
 This is NOT interactive.
+   Only enter the script here, not the powershell command.

 An example of interactive mode